Banner

 • Ease of use: What good is an internet filter with a lousy interface?
 None at all.
 Protecting children is hard enough without the frustration of a poorly designed platform.
 That’s why a seamless, frictionless user experience is essential.
 Find a tool that gives you everything you need in one single pane of glass.

-Let’s unpack that last point a little further.
+• Cloud security: Content filtering is a step in the right direction, but no school is safe without a layer of cloud security.
 Most schools operate in the cloud using Google Workspace and Microsoft 365, but few have resources dedicated to protecting cloud data.
 That means student information is more at risk than ever before.

 Remember what’s at stake here: Inappropriate content and malware are only a few clicks away.
 The good news?
 Our solution is even closer.
-Schedule a demo today to find out more about our content filtering and coud security solutions.
+Schedule a demo today to find out more about our content filtering and cloud security solutions.